South Bend Drug Possession Lawyers

 including the type of substance you are found with, the amount of it,

-and any proven intent in doing so (such as possession for sale or drug
+and any proven intent in doing so (such as possession for sale or

-but could also be a Class A, B, C, or D felony.
+also be a Class A, B, C, or D felony.

 Don’t face your drug possession charges without quality representation